 1. Enhance endpoint security

 When team members use their own equipment to connect to your system remotely, you have to make sure that the devices they use are secure (e.g., computers, smartphones, and tablets).

 Make sure you have a comprehensive data security policy, including a BYOD (bring your own device) protocol.
-To protect data in transit, all connections to your system should be on a secure https platform.
+To protect data in transit, all connections to your system should be on a secure network and HTTPS platform.
 Emails should be encrypted, and remote desktops should be accessed via a Virtual Private Network (VPN).
 Namecheap, for example, is a highly affordable VPN that has built a good reputation as a safe and reliable option.